Hrvoje Slovenc: Chapter I: Home Theater (2010)

-In Home Theater, Slovenc photographs domestic spaces in which sadomasochistic sex acts are taking place.
+In "Home Theater", Slovenc photographs domestic spaces in which sadomasochistic sex acts are taking place.
 These images grew out of his personal experience in which he solicited people on numerous sex websites where he presented himself as an S&M practitioner.
 Even though the images are of the actual, lived-in domestic spaces, they appear to be artificial, hyperreal, grand, and with a slightly distorted perspective, as if constructed as sets for a movie or a play.
-Slovenc is interested in the performance aspect of our daily lives.
-What particularly fascinates him is the idea of a domestic space as a "scene" in which we perform our daily routines.
+Slovenc is interested in the performance aspect of daily life.
+What particularly fascinates him is the idea of a domestic space as a "scene" in which daily routines are performed.
 By photographing the homes of S&M practitioners in particular, and by contrasting the performance spaces with traditional domestic spaces, Slovenc ultimately questions the notion of the latter as something that is spontaneously, creatively designed or "authored" by us as individuals.

 Chapter II: Harry Black (2011)

-In spring of 2011, Slovenc moved in with a complete stranger, an older gentleman–Harry Black.
+In the spring of 2011, Slovenc moved in with a complete stranger, an older gentleman – Harry Black.
 For months he photographed their relationship, creating a catalogue of images that resembled photographs one would find in a family photo album.
 Slovenc used photography and video to create an illusion of intimacy between two strangers.
 For the installation in the Bronx Museum, Slovenc recreated Black's living room, replacing all the photographs of Black's loved ones with the images of the constructed intimate relationship.